Chapter III: Ljubljana

 Cristina Garcia-Pozuelo Sanchez is the Sales Executive for Ebooks working in Oxfordshire for the prestigious Taylor and Francis publisher.
 Cristina has been in the academic publishing world for 7 years after working as a secondary school language teacher in the South East of England.
 Together with her great people’s skills and numerous languages, Cristina loves the face to face contact and teamwork, enjoying very much her time at Taylor and Francis, where she takes care of Central and Eastern Europe.

-In this presentation I would like to focus on eBooks and their acceptance in library and by users.
+In this presentation, I would like to focus on eBooks and their acceptance in libraries and by users.
 We will have a look on what is an ebook and what librarians like about them, how are they used and perceived.

-We will summarize recent trends in ebooks vs OA and speak in more details about future of monographs.
+We will summarize recent trends in ebooks vs OA and speak in more detail about the future of monographs.

-ProQuest supports citizen science through the rich archive of scholarly journals, newspapers and magazines and very importantly primary sources from the USA and UK government and legislation.
+ProQuest supports citizen science through the rich archive of scholarly journals, newspapers and magazines and very important primary sources from the USA and UK government and legislation.

-Archives covering the XX. century includes newspaper titles such as New York Times, Washington Post, The Boston Globe, The Guardian and The Observer etc or definitive online collection of early printed works in English, and works printed in England, from before 1700 are great source to citizen science.
-Not to forget about archives of magazines like Vogue, Variety etc, and the broad restrospective collection of scholarly journals covering 19th and 20th century.
+Archives covering the XX. century includes newspaper titles such as New York Times, Washington Post, The Boston Globe, The Guardian and The Observer etc or definitive online collection of early printed works in English, and works printed in England, from before 1700 are a great source to citizen science.
+Not to forget about archives of magazines like Vogue, Variety etc, and the broad retrospective collection of scholarly journals covering the 19th and 20th centuries.

 ProQuest archives include important American government documents from 1945, in digitized collections and documents related to the most studied topics of U.S. history from the American Revolution to the last years of the 20th century.